Ready to run pain free?

 Proven to be effective rehab for runners, athletes, post operative foot, hip or knee.

-Run now at our Inglewood clinic, feel the difference, defy gravity.
+Run now at our Inglewood Perth Clinic, feel the difference, defy gravity.

 What is the Alter G

 This revolutionary piece of equipment allows runners (and walkers, and everyday people) to exercise in a reduced-gravity environment, working around injuries that would otherwise prevent exercise.

 Fieldwork Physiotherapist Neil Drouet was the first Physiotherapist in Perth to utilise the Alter-G with his clients, and he has extensive experience using the Alter-G in both rehabilitation and training with clients.